 Enjoy breakfast at the hotel, take an early morning stroll through the historic medieval town of Aínsa and then suit up to ride!

-The village of Ainsa dates back to the 11th Century, and the trails that surround it are old trading routes, carefully brought back to life by the local mountain bike community.
+The village of Aínsa dates back to the 11th Century, and the trails that surround it are old trading routes, carefully brought back to life by the local mountain bike community.

 In 2015 and 2018, Aínsa hosted the Enduro World Series and you’re about to find out why — it’s home to incredible mountain bike trails and terrain.
+From forested singletrack to rocky descents, you’ll get a little taste of the diverse ecosystems in the area.
 From the ‘badlands’ north of town to the rolling rocky hills south of town, you’re sure to finish this day with a smile on your face.
-You’ll get your fair share of pedalling today, but with the help of a couple of shuttle runs, you’ll be rewarded for the climbs.

 Rise and Shine!

 Day 5.
-Heli-Drops and Long Descents
+Long Descents in Loudenvielle

 Rest up, the adventure continues tomorrow.